Elegantly Wasted: Reception

 The Waterloo Region Record declared that the album Exhibited a greater dynamic range than past albums, Elegantly Wasted mixes up familiar spacious guitar blasts, Jon Farriss's pounding rhythms and Michael Hutchence's breathless swagger with newer horizons."
+Ted Shaw of The Windsor Star, Considered Elegantly Wasted to be the bands most consistent album in 10 years.
+Praising Jon Farriss' drums and Gary Beers' bass lines, particularly mark this Inxs release as one of the most hard-driving of its career.
+He scored the album an "A".
 Winnipeg Sun described that while several songs take a while to develop, they favored insistent urgency of cuts like Show Me, Elegantly Wasted, I'm Just A Man, and Girl On Fire will cause more than a few people to revisit the tightly coiled energy of a group they may have written off."